LSL197/data_jobs_project/README.md

 - 2- What are the top-paying data analyst jobs, and what skills are required?

-In this query I used a CTE to reference results from Query 1, creating a temporary table called 'top_paying_jobs' .
-Then in the main query I find the skills required for the top 10 paying jobs.
+In this query, I used a CTE (Common Table Expression) to reference the results from Query 1, creating a temporary table called 'top_paying_jobs'.
+In the main query, I then extracted the skills required for the top 10 highest-paying jobs.

 ```SQL
 -- Getting the top 10 paying Data Analyst jobs
 WITH top_paying_jobs AS(